So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 - Optimize posts for increased searches

-Social media channels open a new channel for the users to look for contents.
-Even Rand Fishkin of Moz strongly believes that Facebook likes, comments and shares affect the kind of contents that perform well in Google search.
+Social media channels open a new channel for the users to look for content.
+Even Rand Fishkin of Moz strongly believes that Facebook likes, comments, and shares affect the kind of content that performs well in Google search.

-Google favors popular social network platforms as evident on the top results on its results pages.
-Just make sure that your posts have an identifiable anchor like an image, infographic or video.
+Google favors popular social network platforms as evident in the top results on its results pages.
+Just make sure that your posts have an identifiable anchor like an image, infographic, or video.

 - Obtain external inbound links for increased authority

-Once contents are published on the social platforms, these platforms act as a broadcast channel which encourages external websites to link to your published contents.
-This is the reason why creating unique, informative and relevant contents cannot be emphasized enough.
+Once contents are published on the social platforms, these platforms act as a broadcast channel that encourages external websites to link to your published content.
+This is the reason why creating unique, informative, and relevant content cannot be emphasized enough.

-Volumes of diverse external links is a surefire sign of authority, at least in Google’ eyes.
+Volumes of diverse external links are a surefire sign of authority, at least in Google’s eyes.
 For more visibility, brand-relevant hashtags can be used.

 - Grow followers and connections for increased interactions